0.43 miles away, PO Box 12404, San Antonio, TX, 78212 , D1

 Free

 SALSA hosts a free legal assistance clinic for eligible Veterans and family members.
-Veterans unable to come to the clinic in person may request a virtual appointment or an individual meeting with a staff attorney.
+Veterans may request a virtual appointments (if they are unable to come to the clinic in person), an in-person individual meeting with a staff attorney, or telephone, dependent on the Veteran’s need and Volunteer Attorney’s preference.

 Please bring all relevant documents pertaining to your legal issue to the clinic or your appointment.